iotaledger/integration-services/api/usage-audit-trail-GW.md

 * In addition a Company A identity has been registered and verified, as well as the identity of an employee B and tool C of Company A have been registered and verified;
 * The device Z uses the GW APIs to create a channel _a_;
 * The tool C uses the GW APIs to request subscription to the channel _a_;
+* The device Z uses the GW APIs to authorize tool C to access the channel _a_;
+* The device Z uses the GW APIs to
 *
 * A sensor (device) identity is registered and verified